-- 5.4.9 Most users of the village roads drive at a reasonable pace, probably under 30 mph, but they are not legally obliged to do so and speeding vehicles can be an issue.
-All roads are de-classified and driving at 60 mph, though potentially lethal, would not mean drivers are breaking the speed limit.
-The question of whether a lower speed restriction in the centre of Cobhall Common, in Winnal and in Allensmore Village should be considered. - 5.4.10 A number of residents have expressed concern over safely accessing the A465 from Church Road by the Village Hall.
+- 5.4.9 All roads within the parish including the many single track lanes have the national speed limit of 60mph with the exception of a stretch of the B4348 past The Three Horseshoes Inn where the limit reduces to 40 mph.
+However, to ensure the safety of pedestrians and horse riders, as well as those travelling in vehicles, most of the village roads require drivers to drive much more slowly.
+Unfortunately, not all drivers exercise such restraint, therefore investigating the imposition of lower speed limits could be an option (even though we recognise that enforcement is another issue entirely). - 5.4.10 A number of residents have expressed concern over safely accessing the A465 from Church Road by the Village Hall.
 Similar concerns would appear to apply to the Mapps Pool junction and the cross roads to Cobhall just south of the Village Hall.
 Visibility obstructed by vegetation adds to the problem and several have suggested that the speed limit on the A465 for perhaps 1⁄2 a mile in this area should be reduced to 50mph.
 Some have suggested an even lower limit.